 So, you enjoy it?
 All the traveling and teaching at different churches and schools?

 Visiting different churches and schools throughout the year is a tremendous blessing in so many ways.
 There’s nothing I’d rather be doing this side of Heaven.
 I feel extremely blessed, like I’m doing what God created me to do.
-The traveling part, the delayed and cancelled flights, icy roads at times…that part not so much!
+The traveling part, the cancelled flights, icy roads?
+Not so much!

 Do you speak at churches of different denominations?